 UiA must be an open and diverse university, where students and employees with different sexual orientation, gender identity or gender expression feel welcome.
-Openness, knowledge and inclusion of LHBTIQ people characterise UiA.
+Openness, knowledge and inclusion of LGBTIQ people characterise UiA.

 - Sexual orientation, gender identity and gender expression will return regularly as a topic at university events and in the university's internal and external communication.
-Responsibility: Division of Human Resources, Committee for gender equality and inclusion, and the academic centres at the faculties. - 2.
+Responsibility: Division of Human Resources, Equality and Inclusion Committee, and the academic centres at the faculties. - 2.
 Ensure that the relevant education programmes (for ex.
-Teacher Education Programme, Healthcare Education programmes and educational programmes for managerial positions) communicate adequate knowledge and understanding to students with regards to the conditions and rights of LGBTQ-persons. - Responsibility: Centre for Gender and Equality in collaboration with relevant academic groups, Studentsamskipnaden i Agder. - 3.
-Use visual symbols such as the rainbow pennant and banners. - Responsibility: Centre for Gender and Equality, Knowledge Centre for Gender and Sexual Diversity, Division of Human Resources, Division of Facilities Management. - 4.
-Review the situation of LHBTIQ-persons working or studying at UiA Responsibility: Division of Human Resources, Centre for Gender and Equality.
+Teacher Education Programme, Healthcare Education programmes and educational programmes for managerial positions) communicate adequate knowledge and understanding to students with regards to the conditions and rights of LGBTIQ-persons.

+Responsibility: Centre for Gender and Equality in collaboration with relevant academic groups, Student Welfare Organisation in Agder.

+3. Use visual symbols such as the rainbow pennant and banners.

+Responsibility: Centre for Gender and Equality, Knowledge Centre for Gender and Sexual Diversity, Division of Human Resources, Division of Facilities Management.

+4. Review the situation of LGBTIQ-persons working or studying at UiA Responsibility: Division of Human Resources, Centre for Gender and Equality.
-3. Unwanted sexual attention

-and sexual harassment
+3. Unwanted sexual attention and sexual harassment